 Sustainability of business aviation rests on 3 pillars – social, economic, and environmental (ICAO, 2011).
 The environmental pillar is most notable when people consider sustainability and accompanying requirements regarding CO2 emissions, noise pollution, runoff, etc.

-The goal is to contribute to the economy while meeting environmental needs.
+The goal is to contribute to the economy while meeting environmental needs and compliance that might include the phase 1 esa as well.
 Innovations to reduce dependence on fossil fuels and promote alternative propulsion converge with regulatory flexibility to lower operating costs and meet mandatory environmental standards for business aircraft.

 The keys to achievement are breakthroughs in engine technology, vision, and leadership.